Alli1223/CPD/Year 3/CPD Semester Two.md

 * The group game shader component is coming along pretty well this week, so I will aim to get that done a bit more over easter.

 ## Week Eight
-* Monday we had optimisation peer review
+* Monday we had optimisation research peer review
 * Tuesday was spent working on Market evaluation and had a peer review for that.
-* Rest of the week was spent polishing the optimisation and market evaluation.
+* Rest of the week was spent polishing the optimisation research and market evaluation.

 ## Easter Break Week 1
 Spend this week traveling home and spend it with my family